 And for sure, computer technology changes and improves year by year.
 There are magazines you can buy and online articles you could read, but they can get pretty technical…and overwhelming.

 You just might decide to go out and start shopping, especially if you don’t have a lot of time (or patience) for research.

 If that’s the case, here is a list of six tips to keep in mind as you embark on shopping for a new computer.
 It’s not a to-do list.
 It’s more of a don’t-do list.

-These suggestions are meant to get you in the right frame of mine before you plunk down your money our credit card and walk away with the wrong, shiny new computer under your arm.
+These suggestions are meant to get you in the right frame of mind before you plunk down your money our credit card and walk away with the wrong, shiny new computer under your arm.

 1. Don’t over-buy.
 Instead, get just what you need.

 There’s a very good chance you don’t need the “most” of anything in a computer: The most power, the most memory, the most bells and whistles.
 (If you do, you probably already know it.)
 And you don’t have to worry about missing out by not getting the latest high-end offerings.
 As you’ll quickly see, there is a big difference in price for getting maxed out on features.
 If you go shopping with a clear idea of what you do on a computer (or want to do) a salesperson can steer you to the best computer choices.

 2. Don’t ignore the operating system.
 Know what runs your computer.